anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 --- abstract

 This document defines a protocol to securely assign a Pledge to a domain, represented by a Registrar, using an intermediary node between Pledge and Registrar.
 This intermediary node is known as a "constrained Join Proxy".
+An enrolled Pledge can act as a Join Proxy.

-This document extends the work of {{RFC8995}} by replacing the Circuit-proxy between Pledge and Registrar by a stateless/stateful constrained (CoAP) Join Proxy.
+This document extends the work of Bootstrapping Remote Secure Key Infrastructures (BRSKI) by replacing the Circuit-proxy between Pledge and Registrar by a stateless/stateful constrained Join Proxy.
 It relays join traffic from the Pledge to the Registrar.

 --- middle

 # Introduction

-Enrolment of new nodes into networks with enrolled nodes present is described in
+The Bootstrapping Remote Secure Key Infrastructure (BRSKI) protocol described in {{RFC8995}}
+provides a solution for a secure zero-touch (automated) bootstrap of new (unconfigured) devices.
+In the context of BRSKI, new devices, called "Pledges", are equipped with a factory-installed Initial Device Identifier (IDevID) (see {{ieee802-1AR}}), and are enrolled into a network.
-{{RFC8995}} ("BRSKI") and makes use of Enrolment over Secure Transport (EST) {{RFC7030}}
+BRSKI makes use of Enrollment over Secure Transport (EST) {{RFC7030}}
 with {{RFC8366}} vouchers to securely enroll devices.
-BRSKI connects a new joining device (called Pledge) to "Registrars" via a Join Proxy.
+A Registrar provides the security anchor of the network to which a Pledge enrolls.
+In this document, BRSKI is extended such that a Pledge connects to "Registrars" via a Join Proxy.

+A complete specification of the terminology is pointed at in {{Terminology}}.

-The specified solutions use https and may be too large in terms of code space or bandwidth required for constrained devices.
+The specified solutions in {{RFC8995}} and {{RFC7030}} are based on POST or GET requests to the EST resources (/cacerts, /simpleenroll, /simplereenroll, /serverkeygen, and /csrattrs), and the brski resources (/requestvoucher, /voucher_status, and /enrollstatus).
+These requests use https and may be too large in terms of code space or bandwidth required for constrained devices.
-Constrained devices possibly part of constrained networks {{RFC7228}} typically implement the IPv6 over Low-Power Wireless personal Area Networks (6LoWPAN) {{RFC4944}} and Constrained Application Protocol (CoAP) {{RFC7252}}.
+Constrained devices which may be part of constrained networks {{RFC7228}}, typically implement the IPv6 over Low-Power Wireless personal Area Networks (6LoWPAN) {{RFC4944}} and Constrained Application Protocol (CoAP) {{RFC7252}}.

 CoAP can be run with the Datagram Transport Layer Security (DTLS) {{RFC6347}} as a security protocol for authenticity and confidentiality of the messages.
 This is known as the "coaps" scheme.
 A constrained version of EST, using Coap and DTLS, is described in {{I-D.ietf-ace-coap-est}}.
-The {{I-D.ietf-anima-constrained-voucher}} extends {{I-D.ietf-ace-coap-est}} with BRSKI artefacts such as voucher, request voucher, and the protocol extensions for constrained Pledges.
+The {{I-D.ietf-anima-constrained-voucher}} extends {{I-D.ietf-ace-coap-est}} with BRSKI artifacts such as voucher, request voucher, and the protocol extensions for constrained Pledges.

 DTLS is a client-server protocol relying on the underlying IP layer to perform the routing between the DTLS Client and the DTLS Server.
-However, the new Pledge will not be IP routable until it is authenticated to the network.
+However, the Pledge will not be IP routable until it is authenticated to the network.
 A new Pledge can only initially use a link-local IPv6 address to communicate with a neighbour on the same link {{RFC6775}} until it receives the necessary network configuration parameters.
 However, before the Pledge can receive these configuration parameters, it needs to authenticate itself to the network to which it connects.

 During enrollment, a DTLS connection is required between Pledge and Registrar.

+Once a Pledge is enrolled, it can act as Join Proxy between other Pledges and the enrolling Registrar.

 This document specifies a new form of Join Proxy and protocol to act as intermediary between Pledge and Registrar to relay DTLS messages between Pledge and Registrar.
 Two versions of the Join Proxy are specified: